Kyriakos Papachronis: Arrest

 The perpetrator's description by his surviving victims depicted a man wearing a military uniform, limiting the range of suspects.
 The involvement of military authorities in search of the killer, with the detailed conduct of investigations and monitoring of the movements of suspected soldiers, led to his arrest a few days after his last murder attempt.
 When the news of the attack was heard, two camp officers, Christos Triandafyllidis and Tasos Kosmidis, looked at the archives that night, and noted that only a few men were out of camp (due to a ban on leaving) and one of them was Kyriakos Papachronis, who had arrived late.
-He was questioned by the campmaster, and due to the fact that he had no alibi for that particular evening and his apparent nervousness made the officer investigate his apartment.
+He was questioned by the campmaster, and due to the fact that he had no alibi for that particular evening, his apparent nervousness made the officer investigate his apartment.
 From this search, his knives were discovered, as well as the lighter he had kept as a trophy from Anastasia.
-He was subsequently arrested on December 13, 1982 by the Drama authorities.
+He was subsequently arrested on 13 December 1982 by the Drama authorities.
 Papachronis refused to admit guilt on all charges at first, but the many inaccuracies, his erroneous answers, the heaps of recognitions from his victims, the lack of an alibi, and fatigue from the interrogations eventually led him to confess to everything he had done.
-He also admitted that on March 12, 1982, he had placed two bombs at the Post Office and at the National Bank of Greece's Xanthi Branch, and on the following day, he had placed two more bombs in a shop at the Alpha Bank Branch in Kavala.
-On June 16, 1982, he had placed another bomb at the door of his camp in Drama, and he was also responsible for a small arson at Kavala Airport.
+He also admitted that on 12 March 1982, he had placed two bombs at the Post Office and the National Bank of Greece's Xanthi Branch, and on the following day, he had placed two more bombs in a shop at the Alpha Bank Branch in Kavala.
+On 16 June 1982, he placed another bomb at the door of his camp in Drama, and he was also responsible for a small arson at Kavala Airport.